pftaylor61/ocws-admin-bar/README.md

 This plugin inserts a menu on the Admin Bar, which provides links to the Old Castle Web Services website.
 This is for the convenience of clients of OCWS, and is placed here, in the Github repositories, to enable easy updating of the plugin, using Github Updater.

+## Version 1.7
+Link added to front end for posts

 ## Version 1.6
 In this revision, the OCWS menu is removed from the front end, and placed into the drop-down title menu.
 Icons have also been added to the drop-down menus for both OCWS and the theme menu.